-This post is a continuation of the previous post and will cover more of the key principles of Louise Hay’s philosophy.
-This post outlines four more of the points which are the basis for “You Can Heal Your Life.”
+NOTE: This post was originally published on my previous blog, The Healing Project.
+It is a continuation of the previous post and outlines four more of Louise Hay’s principles that are the basis for “You Can Heal Your Life.”

 “Everyone suffers from self-hatred and guilt.”